Reviews You Can Rely On

 There might be lighter-weight stoves on the market, but the MSR PocketRocket Deluxe strikes the best balance between a high-performing stove with excellent simmer control, fast boil times, and an ultralight option for gram-counting aficionados.
 The large regulator knob is easy to use with or without gloves, and it fits well in most pots with a small fuel canister.

 The piezo igniter is somewhat inconsistent on the PocketRocket Deluxe.
 Our reviewers found that it worked most of the time but would occasionally experience low functionality — a common plight with auto-ignitors.
 This stove also has fairly average fuel efficiency, likely due to having high-output burners.
-This means the stove will boil water quickly in a range of conditions but might burn through more canisters.
+This means the stove will boil water quickly in various conditions but might burn through more canisters.
 For a more fuel-efficient option with a reliable piezo igniter, we love the Soto Windmaster.
 All told, though, the MSR PocketRocket Deluxe is a great option for backpacking when you want a lightweight stove, but don't want to compromise on durability, boil speed, quality design, and simmering ability.

 Read more: MSR PocketRocket Deluxe review